 Immediately After Surgery

-Depending on the specifics of your procedure, the surgeons at the Glasgold Group might perform your rhinoplasty in-office or at a nearby surgical facility.
+Depending on the specifics of your procedure, rhinoplasty surgeon new jersey surgeon at the Glasgold Group might perform your rhinoplasty in-office or at a nearby surgical facility.
 Your surgeon might use general anesthesia or give you IV sedation during the procedure.
 No matter where your surgery takes place or the type of anesthesia you receive, you’ll almost certainly be able to return home the same day.

 Right after surgery, you’ll be taken to a recovery room.
 There, you’ll wait for the sedative or anesthesia to wear off.
 Your surgeon will examine you after you wake up to confirm that you’re ready to return home.